OpenBookPublishers/epublius/README.md

 Generates a stylised HTML site from an ePub book

 ## Run
-We encourage to run this software with Docker.
+We encourage you to run this software with Docker.

 ```
 docker run --rm \